Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Ayala Goldstein over 2 years ago
+Ayala Goldstein almost 3 years ago

 As an OUSD educator, I strongly oppose this proposal for school closures and mergers.
 I hope you’ve heard the unified voice of your constituents this past week and weekend and VOTE NO.